bustedbunny/com.bustedbunny.mvptoolkit/README.md

 # com.bustedbunny.mvptoolkit

-Model-View-Presentation Toolkit for using with Unity Entities.
+Model-View-Presentation Toolkit for using UI Toolkit with Unity Entities using MVP pattern.

 ## How to use: